 Aquaculturists keep oysters in the grow-out site for as long as possible to maximize the growth period.
 Operators monitor seasonal conditions such as water temperature and ice cover to decide when to shift the oysters from the grow-out site to the over-wintering site, and then back again.
-Typically, oysters are moved to the over-wintering site in late September or early October, though as late as November if grow-out and climatic conditions are still suitable, and then returned to the grow-out site in May, though as early as April, again if conditions are suitable.
+Typically, oysters are moved to the over-wintering site in October, though as late as November if grow-out conditions are still suitable, and then returned to the grow-out site in May, though as early as April, again if conditions are suitable.